thisSyntaxSucksAndYouKnowIt/instats/README.md

 * Sorting your followers and your followings
 * Realistic key presses

-It's also has it's flaws.
+It also has its flaws.
 Since it's dependent on the website, it's also dependent on your internet connection.
 When scraping likers, followers and followings, if the website doesn't feel like loading more, you will end up with a number of accounts scrapped much lower than expected, so you might have to restart the scraping a couple of times before you get what you need.
 Once the bot collect what it needs, it's all good.

 ## Contributing
 If you think you can help me make this bot better and more reliable, feel free to make a new issue and talk to me about what you plan to do.